JadingTsunami/bigfile_tools/README.md

 ## BASIC INSTRUCTIONS

+**!!
+IMPORTANT !!**

+Run `pip install bbpb` to install the python3 `blackboxprotobuf` module. **Do NOT** run pip install blackboxprotobuf!
+This will install an incorrect version and you will need to uninstall that version in order for the library to function correctly.

 1. Clone this repo.
 2. Copy your game `bigfile` to a working area of your choice.
     * Make a backup of your game's `bigfile` just in case!